vmware-tanzu/function-buildpacks-for-knative/samples/python/http/adder/README.md

-# Adder
+# Python Sample - Adder

 This example will take two number and add them up only if the requestor is authenticated.

-# Running the sample
+## Prerequisites
+    - Docker
+    - Pack CLI

+## Usage
 1. We want to first build the image:
     ```
     pack build adder --builder ghcr.io/vmware-tanzu/function-buildpacks-for-knative/functions-builder:0.1.0
     ```
-    * `VERSION` is the version of the builder to use.

 1. After the image is successfully built we can run it in docker.
     ```
     docker run -p 8080:8080 --rm adder
     ```

-1. In a separate terminal we can send some requests to the function!
+1. In a separate terminal we can send some POST requests to the function!
     ```
     # Sample request to do 65+6 as user "admin"
     curl localhost:8080 -F username=admin -F password=supersecure -F first=65 -F second=6